Word Players – Wynyard

 Write Here Launceston

-Write Here is a monthly event that is facilitated by Writers Bloc and takes place in various locations across Australia.
-People get together for a few hours, drink hot beverages and get some writing done.
+Established in 2016, Write Here Launceston is a monthly event for Northern Tasmanian writers, initiated by national group, Writers Bloc and with similar groups taking place in various locations across regional Australia.
+People get together for a few hours, drink hot beverages, network, share information and resources, even get some writing done.
 Writing can be a pretty solitary experience, which is often great, but sometimes it is refreshing to get together with others and be (hopefully) productive alongside one another.
-Write Here is also a fabulous opportunity to meet new people, make friends and commiserate together about how hard it is to write when things such as Netflix exist!
+An opportunity to be around people whose eyes won’t glaze over when you talk writing, Write Here Launceston is a chance to meet new people, form ongoing critique or writing groups, make new friends, or commiserate together about how hard it is to write when things such as Netflix exist!

 Whether you have written several novels or have part of an idea but haven’t yet put pen to paper (fingers to keyboard?) everyone is welcome.
-The Launceston Write Here events are co-ordinated by Tessa Wynne, one of the TWC Launceston Young Writers in the City.
+A collaborative group, members volunteer to facilitate the Write Here Launceston meetings,

-Keep an eye on the Write Here Launceston Facebook page for details of future events, which usually take place on the first Saturday of each month.
+Keep an eye on the Write Here Launceston Facebook page for details of meetings, which usually take place on the first Saturday of each month.

 Write Here Hobart